alexkalen/StocksApp/README.md

 How to Run:

-- Install Expo (if youi dont have it already installed): npm install -g expo-cli
+- Install Expo (if you dont have it already installed): npm install -g expo-cli

 - Install missing npm modules: